weaversa/cryptol-course/labs/SAW/SAW.md

 function intends to teach, refer to [GameDLC.md](./Game/DLC/GameDLC.md).

-With that knowledge, make sure you have `start-saw-remote-api` running, open up Game.py, fill out your answers, and test your work by running `make`.
+With that knowledge, make sure you have `start-saw-remote-api` running, open up Game.py, fill out your answers, and test your work by running `make prove`.
 Game on!

 ## Struct Initialization